 the same;

 2. To devote the time

 and attention

 necessary to

 properly and

 effectively

 discharge his duties

 and responsibilities;

 3. To act judiciously;

 4. To exercise

 independent

 judgment;

 5. To have a working

 knowledge of the

 statutory and

 regulatory

 requirements

 affecting the

 Company, including

 the contents of the

-Articles of
+Articles of .

 Incorporation and

 the By-laws, the

 rules and

 regulations or

 requirements of

 the SEC, and where

 applicable, the

 requirements of

 other relevant

 regulatory

 agencies;

 6. To observe

 confidentiality with

 respect to all

 matters coming

 before the Board;

 7. To ensure the

 continuing

 soundness,

-soundiess,
+33 4.1.4.1633)

-· · ·
+· · · ·

+effectiveness and

-effectiveness and adequacy of the
+adequacy of the

 Company's control

 environment; and

-environment, and

 8. To attend

 seminar/s on

 corporate

+•

 governance

 conducted by a

-duly recognized
+duly recognized · .

 private or

 government

 institute in

 accordance with

 applicable laws,

 rules and

 regulations.

-Deliverables An evecutive direct - A non oversities direct - An indopondent direct -

 Deliverables An executive director signs several corporate A non-executive director signs several corporate An independent director is required to submit to

 documents of the documents of the the Corporate Secretary

 Company, including the Company, including the a certification

 minutes of the meetings minutes of the meetings confirming that he

 of the board of the board possesses all the

-committee(s) he belongs to and periodic filings of committee(s) he belongs to. qualifications and none of the disqualifications
+committee(s) he belongs committee(s) he belongs qualifications and none

+to and periodic filings of to. of the disqualifications

 the Company (such as of an independent

 the annual report (SEC director at the time of

-Form 17-A and the new his election and/or re-

-requirement of the SEC election as an
+Form 17-A and the new requirement of the SEC his election and/or re- election as an

-for the Annual independent director.
+for the Annual election as an independent director.

+Corporate Governance macpenaem un ector.

-Corporate Governance Report beginning 2013 He likewise signs several
+Report beginning 2013 He likewise signs several

 for reported year 2012). corporate documents of

-, , , the Company, including
+the Company, including

 the minutes of the

 meetings of the board

 committee(s) he belongs

 to and good corporate governance periodic

 filings of the Company

 (such as the Corporate

 Governance Scorecard

 of the Philippine Stock

 Exchange that was

 required until 2012 and

 the new requirement of

 the SEC for the Annual

-Cor oorate Governance
+Corporate Governance

-Rep ort beginning 2013
+Report beginning 2013

 for reported year 2012).